mmuratarat/mmuratarat.github.io/_pages/faq.md

 Pooling mainly helps in extracting sharp and smooth features.
 Max-pooling helps in extracting low-level extreme features like edges, points, etc. while average pooling goes for smooth features.

 It also makes the network robust and invarient to the small changes and disturbances.
-When you use avarage pooling on $2 \times 2$ pooling layer, small changes on four nodes makes a tiny effect on avarage of that four nodes.
-If you use max pooling instead of avarage, small changes on that small valued three nodes won’t affect the output.
+When you use average pooling on $2 \times 2$ pooling layer, small changes on four nodes makes a tiny effect on average of that four nodes.
+If you use max pooling instead of average, small changes on that small valued four nodes won’t affect the output.
 Because we get the biggest value of that four nodes.

 #### What is the benefit of using average pooling rather than max pooling?